Kenya–United Kingdom relations

+Kenya–United Kingdom relations are the international and bilateral between the Republic of Kenya and the United Kingdom of Great Britain and Northern Ireland.
+The UK governed Kenya from 1895 to 1963, when it achieved full independence.
+Following its independence, Kenya and the United Kingdom established diplomatic relations in 1963.

+Both countries share common membership of the Commonwealth, the World Health Organization, and the World Trade Organization.
+Bilaterally the two countries have an Economic Partnership Agreement, a Defence Cooperation Agreement, a Development Partnership, a Double Taxation Agreement, and an Investment Agreement.

+Historical relations

 British Empire

 Kenya and the UK have historical relations dating back to the 19th century.
 Between 1824 and 1826 the Kenyan port city of Mombasa was under British occupation.
 In 1887 a 16-kilometre-wide strip in the Kenyan coast was leased by the British.
 In 1895, Kenya became part of the East Africa Protectorate.
 Kenya, as a member of the British Empire, contributed troops during World War I and World War II.
 In 1920, the region became the Colony and Protectorate of Kenya.
 Kenya achieved independence from the UK in 1963 and was thus a colony of the UK between 1895 and 1963 (68 years).

 Between 1963 and 1964, the country retained Elizabeth II as the head of state and Queen of Kenya.
-The Queen was represented in Kenya by a Governor-General, who was Malcolm MacDonald.
-The Prime Minister of Kenya was Jomo Kenyatta.
-In 1964, Kenya became a republic with the President of Kenya as head of state.
+The Queen was represented in Kenya by a governor-general, who was Malcolm MacDonald.
+The prime minister of Kenya was Jomo Kenyatta.
+In 1964, Kenya became a republic with the president of Kenya as head of state.

 Elizabeth II visited Kenya four times, in 1952, 1972, 1983 and 1991.